CathalSweeney6/thefjordblog/README.md

 #### Python Validation

-I validated the Pyhon files of my project using Code Institute's Python Linter.
+I validated the Python files of my project using Code Institute's Python Linter.
 My code was found to have no errors on each file.

 ![screenshot](documentation/screenshots/python1.png)